SteveDaBartender/MilkQuest3/README.md

-# Milk Quest 3
+# Milk Quest: Half & Half
-Milk Quest 3 is the worst platforming game in existance, and now it's coming towards YOUR local git repository!
+Milk Quest: Half & Half is the worst platforming game in existance, and now it's coming towards YOUR local git repository!

 If you're looking for the current """stable""" build, you can get it here: https://stevethebartender.itch.io/milk-quest